Scenic Charge Artist

 QUALIFICATIONS

-• Previous professional experience as a Scenic Charge Artist is required.
+• Previous professional experience as a Scenic Charge Artist required.

 • Ability to set a standard of excellence and inspire a sense of group responsibility among team members.

-• Demonstrated experience in personnel management, time management, and workflow analysis.
+• Demonstrated experience in personnel, workflow and time management,.

-• Demonstrated experience in developing and facilitating procedures and creating documentation.
+• Demonstrated experience in developing procedure and creating documentation.

 • Ability to plan ahead and anticipate potential setbacks.

-• Working knowledge of safety standards and implementation of the same.
+• Working knowledge of safety standards and implementation.

 • Ability to work long shifts and overtime hours while maintaining a positive and collaborative attitude.

 • Remain calm under stress; deescalate when appropriate.
-Able to regulate emotions and rise above the emotions of others.
 Have the interpersonal awareness to read a situation and the needs of those involved.
+Resolve conflict calmly and succinctly.

-• Through portfolio presentation, a demonstrated utilization of color, texture and technique.
+• Thorough portfolio presentation, demonstrating utilization of color, texture and technique.

-• Demonstrates behavior showing a commitment to equity, diversity, and inclusion.
+• Demonstrate behavior showing a commitment to equity, diversity, and inclusion.
 Perform work in a manner that is consistent with that commitment.

 • Interrupt behaviors that hinder diversity and inclusion efforts.